useMintBurn Hook

 isProcessing is derived from the union of these four flags and is the recommended signal for disabling UI buttons and showing processing labels.

-2. Network Validation
+2. Network Considerations

 - After a write is initiated, if